 The remainder of the Key Stage 4 curriculum includes both optional and compulsory components, as follows:

 • Pupils may choose up to four GCSE option subjects.
 There will be one teaching group per subject.
 The groups will be of mixed ability.
 The subjects will be Art, Textiles, Music (at GCSE/AS level), Drama, Geography, History, ICT, Business Studies, Home Economics, PE, Statistics.
 The option subjects will be arranged in blocks generally reflecting pupils’ preferences within the cohort.
 Pupils will choose up to one subject per block.

 • All pupils will attend two non-examined Physical Education lessons per week which, as in Key Stage 3 (see above), will incorporate a choice of sports (swimming, netball, hockey, football, cricket, tennis, badminton, fitness etc.).
 These enable students to develop and review their physical abilities in a supportive environment and to move forwards and make choices in these areas having experienced a range of techniques and skills.

 • All pupils will attend Form periods, which involve a planned programme that includes target setting and the review of pupils’ work.

-• All pupils will undertake a week of work experience at the end of Year 11 following completion of GCSE examinations.
+• All pupils will undertake a week of work experience at the end of Year 10.
 Students take responsibility for contacting employers, making appointments and organising their placements.
 This promotes independence, fosters self- confidence and allows them to take ownership of the whole experience.